P. Exner's Bulletin Board

 can be found by perturbation theory (see [79,86] in the list of

 papers).
-Does the discrete spectrum survive a
+Sometimes the discrete spectrum survives a

 - Various open problems concern leaky quantum graphs (see [199] in the list of papers) with respect to their spectra, various asymptotic